 Nature and landscape

 Let’s start with a little overview of Greenland.
-It is the world’s largest island at more than three times the size of Texas.
+It is the world’s largest island at 836,330 square miles, this being more than three times the size of Texas.
 Parts of it are less than 500 miles from the North Pole, and two thirds of the island are in the Arctic Circle.
 On the west coast it is only 16 miles from Canada’s Ellesmere Island.

-Perhaps Greenland’s most obvious feature is its massive ice sheet, second largest in the world coming after Antarctica’s ice sheet.
-It covers covers over 700,000 square miles and can be up to 3,000m thick in some areas.
+Perhaps Greenland’s most obvious feature is its massive ice sheet, second largest in the world after Antarctica’s ice sheet.
+This ice covers over 700,000 square miles and can be up to 3,000 m thick in some areas.
 Basically, it is a lot of ice.

 Home to fjords, mountains and huge windswept plains of snow, you might wonder at Greenland’s name, but it does actually have some green bits too with sedges, cottons grass and shrubs, and some agriculture.
 As for wildlife there’s polar bears, Arctic foxes (see plog 9), reindeer, muskox (plog 28), ermine and lemmings (plog 23) amongst other things.
 Seals, whales and fish like cod, halibut and salmon are also in the area and are an essential source of food for people living there.